 This program offers both an internal and an external placement during semester 6.

-Initially, you will conduct a 21-hour placement on-site at our state-of-the-art WAVE Hearing Clinic (Hearing Clinic IV).
-During this time you will practise treating members of the public, including George Brown students, by performing the day-to-day tasks of a hearing instrument specialist (e.g., testing hearing, fitting hearing aids and providing client counselling).
+Initially, you will participate in a 21-hour placement at our on-site state-of-the-art WAVE Hearing Clinic (Hearing Clinic IV).
+During this time, you will practice treating members of the public, including George Brown students, by performing the day-to-day tasks of a hearing instrument specialist (e.g., testing hearing, fitting hearing aids and providing client counselling).

 In the second half of the final semester, you will work off-site with a community partner for seven weeks (equivalent to 245 clinic hours) and will once again perform the day-to-day tasks of a hearing instrument specialist.